-It’s time to embrace the milk mustache!
-The Mudslide may be one of the cocktail world’s most decadent, guilty pleasures, but unlike the time-sensitive Tom & Jerry or effort-driven Eggnog, it’s a breeze to whip up.
-These are six things you need to know about the Mudslide.
+The Mudslide may be one of the cocktail world’s most decadent, guilty pleasures, but unlike the time-sensitive Tom & Jerry or effort-driven Eggnog, it’s a breeze to make.
+From its history to the best way to make it, these are six things you need to know about the often derided, but undeniably enjoyable Mudslide.

 1. It’s All About the Cream

-The Mudslide is not a drink for the lactose intolerant.
-This rich, frothy lac-attack is all about the dairy and cream liqueurs.
-Specifically: Irish cream liqueur and heavy cream.
-(No, you can’t use skim or 2% milk; it just doesn’t work out.)
-Add in coffee liqueur and vodka, and the only natural disaster in sight is the complete and total destruction of any healthy diet you may have been following.
+The Mudslide is not a drink for the lactose intolerant—this rich and frothy indulgence is all about the dairy and cream liqueurs, specifically Irish cream liqueur and heavy cream.
+Subbing in a “healthier” alternative like 2% milk or, worse, skim, doesn’t cut it.
+Add in coffee liqueur and vodka, and the only natural disaster in sight is the complete destruction of any healthy diet you may have been following.

 2. Its Roots Are Caribbean

 While it might seem like a drink invented by someone on holiday at a ski lodge, the Mudslide saw its birth at Wreck Bar in Rum Point Club on Grand Cayman Island.
 “We are the home of the mudslide,” says Kyle Creasap, the food and beverage director of Rum Point Club.
 “As legend has it, the Mudslide was invented here based on the fact that a customer came in and wanted to order a White Russian.
 And at that time, Wreck Bar was just a thatched hut.
 We did not have heavy cream,” he says.
 “But they had a bottle of Irish cream liqueur, and that’s how it first happened.”

 3. It Was Invented in the Mid-to-Late 1970s